 Arduino Board Not Detected

 When the IDE cannot detect your Arduino board, the most common cause is insufficient USB permissions.
-First, verify your user belongs to the dialout group:
+First, verify that your current login session includes the dialout group:

-If dialout does not appear in the output, then add yourself to the group and log out:
+If dialout does not appear in the output, add yourself to the group and log out:

 sudo usermod -aG dialout $USER